Network Censorship Circumvention

 • Enable boot computer when power is reconnected within BIOS settings.
 This ensures your pc is kept on even after a power outage.

 • Within modem web panel, go to the DHCP tab.
 Set a static private IP for your server computer.
 This ensures port forwarding is kept pointed to your server working even after a modem restart.
+Home server can only be used if there is no censorship at home.

 Dynamic DNS